Our grounds, buildings and facilities are well maintained and include :

 An outdoor seating area protected by heavy shade cloth.
 For quiet activities during playtimes.

-Our Library is open at lunchtime twice a week for students to visit for quiet reading/activities as follows:
+Our library is open every recess, Monday to Friday, and at lunchtimes three times a week for all students to visit for quiet reading and self-directed activities, such as chess and mindful drawing, as follows:

 Overdue books process: